MicrosoftDocs/win32/desktop-src/Fax/-mfax-faxrecipient.md

-﻿---
+---
-Description: 'The FaxRecipient messaging object is used by a fax client application to retrieve and set the personal information for fax recipients.' ms.assetid: 'e418dbaf-9b07-40a9-bab8-7b4561b63325'
+Description: The FaxRecipient messaging object is used by a fax client application to retrieve and set the personal information for fax recipients. ms.assetid: e418dbaf-9b07-40a9-bab8-7b4561b63325
 title: FaxRecipient object
+ms.date: 05/31/2018
+ms.topic: interface
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FaxRecipient object